prlabu/sockets-explore/README.md

 ```
 $ python httpServer.py
 ```
 This should start serving on port 8080, which is printed in terminal.
-The server prints in termal every time a new client connects, a new HTTP message is received, or a client connection is closed.
+The server prints in terminal every time a new client connects, a new HTTP message is received, or a client connection is closed.